BOND REFERENDUM BASICS

 How would the proposed improvements enhance elementary education in our district?

-The third-grade shift would open space at Baker, South Valley and Roberts elementary schools, allowing us to reduce class sizes.
-First and second grades are currently capped at 25 students per class – higher than the optimal number of 22 or lower.
-When all classes at a grade level are at capacity, students can’t attend their neighborhood schools, and must be bused to another school.
+The third-grade shift would open space at Baker, South Valley and Roberts elementary schools, allowing us to better adjust to changing enrollment needs.
+When all classes at a grade level are at capacity, students can’t attend their neighborhood schools, and must be diverted to another school.

 At MHS, moving the transportation department and buildings and grounds staff would free up space for instruction.
-Updated areas could accommodate in-demand programs such as STEM, robotics and wood and metal shop class.
-The district is also working to bring cutting-edge AI (artificial intelligence) programming to the high school.
+Updated areas could accommodate hands-on enginneering instruction and other innovative programming.

 Renovations at the middle school would create small-group instruction space and enhance physical education areas.
 Sixth-graders would move from Upper Elementary School to an expanded middle school, joining their peers for a more optimal learning experience.